lesnikyan/lisapet/readme.md

 ### 10.1 Struct.
 Struct is a basic complex datatype.
-Struct can have inner fields aka inner variable with name and type.
+Struct have fields (aka inner variable) with name and type.
-Keyword for declaration struct as custom type is a `struct`.
+Keyword for declaration structs is a `struct`.
 Struct can be defined by inline syntax or block syntax.
-Block-definition is more useful for big struct or fields type-name.
+Block-definition is more useful for big structs or fields type-name.
 Struct constructor uses camel-brackets, instead of no-brackets syntax in definition.
 ```golang
 #// definition.  linear